 A private cooking class.
 Learn how to make your own pasta with a hand powered pasta machine that has passed down from generation to generation

-A private pizza party just for us with a renowned pizza chef of the area.
+A private pizza party just for us with a renowned pizza chef from Naples.
 Discover what pizza is supposed to taste like!

 If you have to cancel, costs are fully refundable (less deposit) up to 120 days before the start of the trip.
 Between 60 and 120 days before the trip, 50% of the costs are refundable, less a 3% credit card fee.
 If you have to cancel 30-60 days before the trip, the costs are nonrefundable, but are transferable to another person.
 The trip deposits are nonrefundable.
 However, this deposit amount may be transferred to another excursion is space is available.